paulternate/cf-venafi-automation/docs/04-tlspc-certificate-automation/README.md

 1. On the "Specify stack details" page:
    - Set **"Stack name"** to something uniquely identifiable for **yourself**, plus the letters "-cert".
      Stack name can include letters (A-Z and a-z), numbers (0-9), and dashes (-).
-     For Example, George Harrison could use
+     For Example, John Lennon could use
      ```
-     georgeharrison-cert
+     johnlennon-cert
      ```
    - A **"Zone"** is a logical organizational unit used for managing digital certificates.
      The typical form of a Zone is **AppName\IssuingTemplateAlias**.
-     You already have a personalized Application from the previous exercise and this was mapped to the **"Default | BUILTIN"** Issuing Template using an Alias named **"Default"**.
+     You already have personalized "90 day" and "60 day" Zones from the previous exercise.
-     Carefully set this value to match your personal details.
+     Carefully set this value to match your personalized "90 day" Zone.
-     For example, George Harrison could use
+     For example, John Lennon could use
      ```
-     georgeharrison-app\Default
+     johnlennon-app\johnlennon-cit-90day
      ```
-   - Set **"CommonName"** the subject/domain of the target template.
+   - Set **"CommonName"** to the subject/domain of the target template.

      In non-prod environments there is no requirement to own the domain so we advise you to set this value to something uniquely identifiable for **yourself**.
      For Example, George Harrison could use
      ```